 Annual dues for professional members shall be: $50.00

 Annual dues for honorary members shall be: Gratis

 Section B. Only such members who have paid their dues and possess a current membership card shall be considered members in good standing.

-Section C. Any member whose dues have not been paid on or before the first (1st) day of November, loses all benefits, and if after notice by the Treasurer, any member fails to pay his or her dues within thirty (30) days, he or she shall be liable to loss of membership.
+Section C. Any member, whose dues have not been paid on or before the first (1st) day of November, loses all benefits, and if after notification, any member fails to pay his or her dues within thirty (30) days, he or she shall forfeit membership.

 ARTICLE XIII.
 Quorum